shoeheng/dbmle/dbmle-pkg/README.md

 ### 1. Install Python

-Go to https://www.python.org/downloads/ and download the latest Python installer for your operating system. run the installer and check the option "Add Python to PATH" after running the installer.
+Go to https://www.python.org/downloads/ and download the latest Python installer for your operating system.
+Run the installer and check the option "Add Python to PATH" after running the installer.

 ### 2. Open Stata and tell Stata how to use Python